 In this section you will find resources and articles that will ensure you are better prepared for the current and potential impact of the pandemic on financial reporting and on the audit or review of financial statements.
 This section will be updated as the situation evolves.

-- CPA Canada – External resources related to reporting and audit
+- CPA Canada – Resources related to reporting and audit

 Prioritizing safety and communications

 Ensuring the financial and operational stability of the organization

 Make sure to put in place the following measures: